 The Provincial Nominee Programs allow Canada’s provinces and territories to select individuals who indicate an interest in settling in a particular province.
 It also includes individuals who will be able to contribute to that province/territory’s economic development.

 Not all, but most of the provinces and territories of Canada participate in the Provincial Nominee Program.

 The following provinces participate in the Provincial Nominee Program:

 Yes, there is a connection between the PNPs and Express Entry.
 Once a candidate updates his or her Express Entry profile to show that he or she has an enhanced provincial nomination certificate, he or she will be given enough additional points (600) to be invited to apply at a subsequent draw of candidates from the pool.

 Candidates must be in the pool before applying to a province or territory for an enhanced provincial nomination certificate or submitting an Expression of Interest to a province or territory under one of the enhanced PNP streams.

-Provinces and territories are able to nominate a certain number of candidates through the Express Entry system to meet local and provincial labour market needs.
-These portions of the PNPs named as “enhanced” nominations.
+Provinces and territories are able to nominate a certain number of candidates through the Express Entry system to meet local and provincial labor market needs.
+These portions of the PNPs named “enhanced” nominations.